 Continuning Storm Exception and Slip and Fall Claims

-Are you looking for a slip and fall injury lawyer in Chicago?
+Are you looking for a slip and fall injury lawyer?
 Call us NOW at 1 (773) 825-3547 for more information on your legal options for compensation.
-We’ve helped hundreds of families all over Illinois recover compensation for injuries after being hurt due to someone else’s negligence.
-Benefit from our over 70 years of combined experience by calling 1 (773) 825-3547 NOW to speak with a Chicago injury lawyer for free.
+We’ve helped hundreds of families all over the country recover compensation for injuries after being hurt due to someone else’s negligence.
+Benefit from our over 70 years of combined experience by calling 1 (773) 825-3547 NOW to speak with an injury lawyer for free.

 A legal layman may look at these kinds of cases as straightforward, assuming that the insurance company, judge or jury will find in their favor if they get injured due to a snowy or icy sidewalk or walkway.
 One may incorrectly opine that since they were a patron to an establishment looking to either solicit business or make a social call, they are owed duty of care by the property or business owner in ensuring that the premises are safe for access during reasonable hours.
 This isn’t always how the law works, due to inclement weather and the extraordinary circumstances presented by the same.

 In these types of cases, counsel for the defendant may argue that the defendant is protected from legal liability due to the “continuing storm” doctrine.
 Put simply, this doctrine means that a property owner is legally entitled to wait until the storm blows over and during a reasonable time afterwards in order to remove snow or ice.
 The legal reasoning behind this doctrine is that changing ice and snow conditions can mean that it would neither be practical nor expedient to take remedial and effective steps while the storm is still ongoing.